 Find out how to activate Internet Information Services (IIS) and use it to enable HTTP downloads on a Windows Server 2008 file share distribution point.

 Cloud Distribution Point

-The cloud distribution point uses a cloud service to host packages, in-house apps, and in-house eBooks.
-The JAMF Software Server (JSS) supports the following cloud services:
+The cloud distribution point uses a content delivery network to host packages, in-house apps, and in-house eBooks.
+The JAMF Software Server (JSS) supports the following content delivery networks:

 Rackspace Cloud Files